helenwolde/hwolde_project01/README.md

 File|Description
 -----|---------------
-Background|contains background information for the analysis (e.g., references) Code|contains all R scripts for this project DataRaw|contains all raw data provided by investigators DataProcessed|contains the processed data used for the analyses Reports|contains all output, markdown files, and final report
+Background|contains background information for the analysis (e.g., references) Code|contains all R scripts for this homework/project DataRaw|contains all raw data provided by investigators DataProcessed|contains the processed data used for the analyses Reports|contains all output, markdown files, and final report for future